alazaroc/blog-web-code/_posts/2023-01-24-aws-open-source-tools.md

 > <kbd>Open source</kbd> software is code designed to be accessible to the public: `anyone can view, modify and distribute the code` as they wish.
 {: .prompt-info }

+By the way, both terms are correct: open source and open-source.
+I could use them interchangeably in this article.

 **What is the relationship with AWS?**

-I'm sure you already know.
-There are many open source projects related to AWS, too many.
+I'm sure you already know that there are many open-source projects related to AWS, too many.
 This is because AWS is very popular, but also because AWS is very committed to the open source community.

-AWS claims that open source is good for everyone and regularly develops open source software and contributes to thousands of open source communities on GitHub, Apache and the Linux Foundation.
+AWS claims that open source is good for everyone and regularly develops open source software and contributes to thousands of open-source communities on GitHub, Apache, and the Linux Foundation.
 More information can be found [here](https://aws.amazon.com/what-is/open-source/){:target="_blank"}

 In this post, I will try to show you some open source projects, since you probably don't know all of them and you can surely start using some of them.